The arts in the Valley play a major role in making our community a vibrant place to live and call home.

 Chandler Unified School District’s most gifted artists put their work on display for the community to experience in this annual showcase.
 The burgeoning artists from Basha, Hamilton, Perry, Erie, Casteel and Chandler high schools display their talents and viewpoints through paintings, drawings, sculptures, jewelry, and photographs.
 With over 100 works on display, there is always something for everyone in this exhibition.

-Special access and engagement opportunities are offered to members to show the significant impact you have in preserving the life, legacy, and work of Frank Lloyd Wright.
+Additional benefits are offered to members, to show the significant impact you have in preserving the life, legacy, and work of this American icon.

 GAPT is Arizona’s only theater offering year-round puppet shows and has been operating since 1983.
 They provide entertaining and educational shows for students and have been named “Best Entertainment for Kids” and “Best Children’s Theater” by the Phoenix New Times.
 They had to close their doors due to COVID-19 and instead have pivoted into offering live, drive-in puppet shows in their parking lot.